Everything under the sun

 As you travel north from Victoria, vessels become fewer, communities are more distant, the fishing gets even better and all you hear is the water lapping under your bow.

 Victoria is a little city full of grandeur.
 Its harbour is nestled in the core of the City.
 The seat of BC’s government is prominent, but the Victorian-era Empress Hotel (Fairmont) commands the view.
 Shops, restaurants, countless galleries are within walking distance.
 Walk to the Empress for ‘high tea’ or stroll through shops and cafes amid Victoria era architecture.
 Enjoy the comforts.
 You deserve them.
 We suggest the fresh caught halibut with an Island Pinot Gris.
+Victoria Harbour Authority has three mooring locations in the heart of the City.

 Perfect for a family vacation